Open Document Text version of this policy

 Annex 1 - CPD Principles in more detail

-This policy has been framed as a set of guidelines for all members of the GSG, Statisticians and Data Scientists, across all grades through to SCS.
-All members will be expected to comply with the policy and it will form part of their appraisal process as outlined on page 11.
+This policy has been framed as a set of guidelines for all members of the GSG, statisticians and data scientists, across all grades through to Senior Civil Service (SCS).
+All members will be expected to comply with the policy and it will form part of their appraisal process.

 The principles of the policy may also be applied more widely within the GSS to others working in an analytical environment or in the production of National Statistics.
 The development of this policy has taken into account equivalent policies for other professional groups.
 Whilst details on its operation and guidelines on the expected amount of CPD differ, the broad concepts are consistent.
 Heads of Profession in departments will be responsible for establishing if and how the policy is used outside the GSG.

 The policy applies to all members of the GSG regardless of the particular post which they currently hold.
 The broad definition of CPD (Principle 7) and the assessment over a period of five years (Principle 4) should enable all those who wish to remain members of the group to comply even if they are working temporarily in a non-statistical post.
-Special arrangements will apply to those on career breaks, etc.
+Special arrangements will apply to those on career breaks and so on.

-The GSS Competency Framework sets out the professional skills required at different levels of a member’s career.
+The GSG Competency Framework sets out the professional skills required at different levels of a member’s career.

 It is a key component of the Code of Practice for Official Statistics, Principle 7, Practice 6: